 There are a few things that MUST happen at every LASIK consultation:

 Without these elements included in the LASIK consultation, you will not have enough information to make a proper decision.
-Again, you should ensure that you are getting a full, evaluative LASIK consultation, rather than a simple and quick LASIK screening, and you should definitely get a second opinion.
+Again, you should ensure that you are getting a full, evaluative LASIK consultation, rather than a simple and quick LASIK screening, and you should definitely get another opinion.

 The type of laser DOES matter.
 First, it must be all-laser LASIK, which means two lasers are used and NO blades.
 If only one laser is used, then that is PRK or sometimes called no-flap LASIK.
 If you are not a LASIK candidate, then PRK may be the right solution for you.
 Certain lasers cannot treat a full range of prescriptions or astigmatism.
 Laser technology has changed and improved significantly in the LASIK industry over the past 10 years.
 However, it is up to the practice to invest financially and keep their technology up to date so that you are ensured the precise, predictable, fastest, and most comfortable procedure possible.
 If during your laser eye consultation, the practice does not educate you on the technology they will be using for your LASIK surgery, you need to consider visiting another LASIK practice that does.

-As surgeons complete more and more procedures throughout their career they become better at evaluating candidates properly during their LASIK consult and better at achieving optimal results.
+As surgeons complete more and more procedures throughout their careers, they become better at evaluating candidates properly during their LASIK consult and better at achieving optimal results.
 Experience especially plays a role when performing laser vision correction on those who may have more challenging situations.
-Along with just years of experience, you should consider a LASIK surgeon who consistently performs many LASIK surgeries every week over one that does only LASIK as an add-on to a large general eye care practice.
+Along with years of experience, you should consider a LASIK surgeon who consistently performs many LASIK surgeries every week over one that only does LASIK as an add-on their eye care practice.